10 Reasons You Should Ask For Customer Feedback

 For a large international bank like Rabobank, it is important to find that out as well.
 That’s why Rabobank asks its visitors in different ways what their background is, what the reasons are for their visit and whether they found what they were looking for.
 Based on the survey outcomes, content is adjusted in a continuous flow.

 “At Rabobank we are always looking for better customer engagement.
 This starts by knowing how our clients are experiencing the products that we deliver.
 We are constantly looking to improve that interaction,” Fatih Agirman, Business Analyst at Rabobank.

 As we nowadays all know, research shows that in most industries there is a strong correlation between a company’s growth rate and the percentage of its customers that are ‘promoters’ – that is, those who say they are extremely likely to recommend the company to a friend or colleague.

 “At Philips we have 55 language market combinations globally, across 27 different languages.
 Managing customer feedback can easily become lengthy and cumbersome.
 Therefore it is of key importance to quickly identify the root cause of what needs to be fixed or changed.
-At Philips we start that process with measuring the web NPS” – Peter Ciepela, Digital Optimization Lead at Philips.
+At Philips we start that process with measuring the web NPS,” Peter Ciepela, former Digital Optimization Lead at Philips.

 “We want to deliver the highest service possible and we can only do that if we know exactly what the customer needs, wants and expects from a premium brand like Nespresso.
-And we want to offer that!”, says Lot Mulder – Digital Operations Specialist, Nespresso.
+And we want to offer that!” – Lot Mulder, former Digital Operations Specialist at Nespresso.

 Which of these would be most important to your business?
-Share your thoughts in the comments section below or tweet us @usabilla!
+Or do you have examples of who you improved with customer feedback?
+Share your thoughts in the comments section below or tweet us @usabilla.